yofabronecoforo/C6EGHV/README.md

 Finally, to compensate for the increased numbers of barbarian units that are likely to be present now, the experience and level caps from fighting such units have been increased.
 You still aren't going to get a fully-promoted unit from fighting barbarians, but at least you'll be able to get more than a single promotion.

 ### Advanced Setup
-Options have been added to Advanced Setup which, when enabled, will prevent hostile villagers from appearing after, or as, a reward.
-Enabling both of these options will remove any chance of encountering hostile villagers entirely.
+Provides an option in Advanced Setup which, when enabled, will prevent hostile villagers from appearing after a reward.
+Enabling this option, while also disabling the "Hostile Villagers" reward type via the picker, will remove any chance of encountering hostile villagers entirely.
 Enabling 'No Barbarians' will override these new options and will also remove any chance of encountering hostile villagers; the tooltip for this option has been updated to reflect this.

-* Currently, when 'No Hostile Villagers As Reward' is enabled, no reward will be granted if that is the randomly-chosen type.
-Further, hostiles may appear anyway as a result of the initial hostility check, which is normally bypassed with this type since the 'reward' is guaranteed hostile villagers; this does not apply if 'No Hostile Villagers After Reward' is also enabled.
+Provides an option in Advanced Setup to equalize the chances of receiving all Goody Hut rewards.
+When enabled, most known individual rewards will have an equal chance of appearing, and for the purposes of spawning Hostile Villagers, they will be assigned to rarity Tier 1.

 # Compatibility
 ### Rulesets